Times Square Tower

-Anton Metlitsky is a counsel in O'Melveny’s New York office and a member of the Appellate Practice.
+Anton Metlitsky is a partner in O'Melveny’s New York office and a member of the Appellate Practice.
 He works on appellate and complex litigation matters.
 Anton has drafted numerous briefs in the U.S. Supreme Court, state and federal courts of appeals, and trial courts.
 He has also presented oral argument in the U.S. Courts of Appeals for the Second, Fourth, Sixth, and District of Columbia Circuits, and the U.S. District Court for the Southern District of New York.
 His practice spans both civil and criminal matters, and includes a wide range of subject matters, including federal constitutional law, federal criminal law, federal jurisdiction and procedure, securities law, bankruptcy law, administrative law, international and foreign affairs law, antitrust, trademark, and federal preemption.
 Anton has also participated in panels concerning Supreme Court litigation, the Alien Tort Statute, and effective legal writing.

 Illustrative Professional Experience

 U.S. Supreme Court

 - Chadbourne & Parke LLP v.
 Troice — Co-authored petition for certiorari and merits briefs in a high-profile securities fraud class action arising from the multi-billion dollar Ponzi scheme perpetrated by Allen Stanford.

 - Kurns v.
 Railroad Friction Products Corp. — Co-authored the successful certiorari-stage and merits briefs in federal preemption case with potentially significant consequences for preemption of asbestos-related tort claims, as well as tort claims in other contexts.

 - CompuCredit v.
 Greenwood — Co-authored the successful certiorari-stage and merits briefs in federal arbitration case concerning the enforceability of agreements to arbitrate federal statutory cause of actions.

 - Hosanna-Tabor v.
 EEOC — Co-authored merits brief in a highly significant First Amendment case concerning the scope of the “ministerial exception” to the federal anti-discrimination laws.

 - City of Arlington v.
 FCC — Co-authored the merits brief for intervenor-respondent Cellco Partnership d/b/a Verizon Wireless, arguing that federal agencies should not get Chevron deference concerning the scope of their own jurisdiction.

 - Kiobel v.
 Royal Dutch Petroleum — Co-authored two amicus briefs arguing that the Alien Tort Statute does not recognize claims against corporations, and that the Statute also does not recognize claims for conduct occurring within the territory of a foreign sovereign.